IzzyLeech/Keep-your-head/README.md

 * For selcting a random word from my list variables [Random](https://www.geeksforgeeks.org/python-random-module/)
 * To give the user the option to close the program [SYS](https://www.geeksforgeeks.org/python-sys-module/)
+* To pull the requested Api for the words used in the game [Requests](https://www.w3schools.com/python/module_requests.asp)

 ## Tools